-Stages of Growth Emerging (Preparing the Seeds) Developing (Planting Season) Performing (Nurturing Growth) Transforming (Sharing the Bounty) Examples of Activities The action to build the competency.
-"Here is how I get there."
-Identify the various communities and groups impacted by a particular agency policy, program, or service.
-Be thoughtful and accountable for your words and actions.
-Learn about communities and groups impacted by a particular agency program, policy, or service by researching and building trusting, respectful, and mutually beneficial relationships with members of the community.
-Apply strategies to deescalate and work through conflict and difficult conversations.
-Use contributions from clients, communities, tribes, partners, and stakeholders to plan, deliver, revise, and reflect on established policies, practices, procedures, and programs.
-Communicate transparently, especially to impacted employees or groups historically marginalized or oppressed, about processes and decisions.
-Intentionally share leadership and decision- making power with communities.
+Stages of Growth Emerging (Preparing the Seeds) Developing (Planting Season) Performing (Nurturing Growth) Transforming (Sharing the Bounty) The action to build the competency.
+"Here is how I get there." agency policy, program, or service.
+Be thoughtful and accountable for your words and actions. policy, or service by researching and building trusting, respectful, and mutually beneficial relationships with members of the community.
+Apply strategies to deescalate and work through conflict and difficult conversations. to plan, deliver, revise, and reflect on established policies, practices, procedures, and programs.
+Communicate transparently, especially to impacted employees or groups historically marginalized or oppressed, about processes and decisions. making power with communities.
 Establish a "Color Brave©" learning space or meeting.
 Examples of Competency Demonstration What I do.
 "Here is what you'll notice in me."
 Examples of Competency Demonstration (cont.)
 An employee whose work impacts tribal communities takes a government to government training.
 An employee refers to a community using language that is offensive to members of the community.
 After being made aware, the employee acknowledges the negative impact of their words, learns the appropriate language, and uses it from then on.
 Through engagement and dialogue with communities, you learns where the most appropriate deployment of agency resources to address a particular health issue is needed.
 During a difficult conversation, you practice effective and mindful communication skills promoting mutual engagement.
 An employee partners with individuals and groups from historically marginalized or oppressed communities to influence a particular agency, program, policy, or service.
 When starting a new project, you gather a committee of employees or clients to create the project plan and seek feedback and input from employees with diverse backgrounds and skill sets as part of the development process.
 Prior to beginning the work of creating a public program, the employee engages with communities to make sense of the data, assess the current state, and establish the goal.
 The employee partners with community members to co-design the program with measures to assess the program's progress.
+An employee opens a meeting by inviting suggestions for agreements and norms on how participants will engage, operate with one another,

-Stages of Growth Emerging (Preparing the Seeds) Developing (Planting Season) Performing (Nurturing Growth) Transforming (Sharing the Bounty) An employee opens a meeting by inviting suggestions for agreements and norms on how participants will engage, operate with one another, and lean into discomfort when the conversations get difficult, especially about race.
+Stages of Growth Emerging Developing Performing Transforming (Preparing the Seeds) (Planting Season) (Nurturing Growth) (Sharing the Bounty) and lean into discomfort when the conversations get difficult, especially about race.